 I will share my clients stories in much more depth and we will also hear from some amazing contributors on subjects such as Finding your Purpose, Confidence, Finding your Tribe, Personal Brand, starting a business and so much more.

 When I shared this concept with Dawn Nolan from The Higher Shelf she immediately understood where I was coming from.
 Successful, authentic personal brands are generally created by someone who has truly found their purpose, think Jamie Oliver and Marie Kondo, both big believers in what they preach.
 If you are already there, congratulations, I’d love to hear your story.

 If you are interested in a little soul searching on the topic, exploring what brings you joy and how you might like to change up your working life please join in and subscribe to my mailing list.
-Firstly though, enjoy this great article exclusively written for the Second Stories blog to get us going, thank you so much Dawn.
+Firstly though, enjoy this great article exclusively written for my blog to get us going, thank you so much Dawn.

 FINDING YOUR PURPOSE

 Of all the years, 2020 has made us question all our beliefs and priorities.
 It has forced us sit still and take stock of all around us.
 What do I really want out of life?
 Do I want to be rushing endlessly back and forth to a job that I don’t particularly like?
 What the hell would I do if I left this job?